 Herts police have confirmed that a woman in her 50s, has sadly died due to the collision just before 1.10pm today.

 Her family are aware and are being supported by specially-trained officers.
+(Funeral)

 Watford High Street has now been re-opened following this afternoon's fatal collision.